History of rail transport in Nicaragua: Beginnings

-The construction of the Eastern division commenced in Nicaragua in 1883.
+The construction of the Eastern division commenced from Managua in 1883.
 In 1884, the line reached Masaya and the construction was completed in 1886 in Granada.
 The division had 50 km of main line, plus 3 km of secondary lines.

 In 1885, a contract was signed for the construction of Ferrocarril a Los Pueblos de Carazo, branching from the "Eastern division" in Masaya towards Diriamba, across an area of coffee farming.
 The line, 43.5 km long and including a 30 m long tunnel, was completed in 1887.

-In 1895-98, a branch Chinandega - El Viejo (7.7 km) extended from the Western division.
+In 1895–1898, a branch Chinandega - El Viejo (7.7 km) extended from the Western division.

 Twentieth century

-The Central division, connecting the Western and Eastern divisions between La Paz Vieja and Managua, was constructed from 1900 - 1902.
+The Central division, connecting the Western and Eastern divisions between La Paz Vieja and Managua, was constructed from 1900 to 1902.
 This made obsolete the steamboat connection across Lago de Managua and the branch to Puerto Momotombo was abandoned in 1903.